michaelstalker/global_id/README.md

 You can learn more about how I approach stateless property-based testing in my ElixirConf 2018 talk [here](https://youtu.be/OVLTHGaTi7k).

+You can run the unit test and the property-based tests with `mix test`.

+I implemented this code with an `Agent`, as well.
+The performance was not as good, but it still satisfied the throughput requirement.
+You can see that code on the `agent` branch in the Git repo.
+I used the Agent in a way that was local to a node, rather than in a distributed way.

 ## Resilience

 Here are some ways things could go wrong.